 I am so happy to have discovered KeySearch.
 This web tool does everything Long Tail Pro did and more.
 It shows keyword volumes and the Moz data that Long Tail Pro annoying stopped showing.
 It’s quick and easy to use and it’s cheap.
+It really does help you to find the best keywords for SEO.
 More about this below.

 Why should you care about keyword research?

 But before I get ahead of myself, perhaps you are new to keyword research and wondering if you should even care at all.

 The first question you should ask yourself is…

 Do you care about attracting visitors to your site?

 If the answer is yes then you should absolutely care about search rankings – and keywords are a huge part of this.

 Even if your blog or site is new, it is worth taking the time to research your keywords now.
 Some keywords have so little competition that even a new blog can rank for them.
 However even if you don’t rank right now, if you pick the right keywords as your blog and your domain authority grows you are giving your site its maximum chance to start ranking for those keywords.